-I spoke on IM with an individual a few days ago who has a six month emergency fund (actually post-tax; it is equal to half of his annual salary) and has also paid off all of his debts.
+I spoke on IM with an individual a few days ago who has a six month emergency fund (actually post-tax; it is equal to half of his annual salary) and is also debt free.
 He currently is putting the full amount into his 401(k) and is receiving employee matching, plus he has a fully funded Roth IRA as well.
 His question to me was, what now?

 First of all, this man deserves a major congratulations.
 He has put himself into a very nice financial situation without being rich (he qualifies for a Roth IRA, after all), and he also has a very secure basis from which to live out his dreams.

 In order to help him figure out what to do next, I asked him the following five questions.

 How many years are you from retiring?
 In other words, how long do you plan to be gainfully employed for the purpose of building up your wealth?
 One can retire and still work a little at something completely enjoyable, of course.

 Where do you see yourself in five years?
 I told him to spell this out in as much detail as possible, because the more details you add to the picture, the clearer the path to that picture becomes.

 What is your level of acceptable risk – and what time do you have to follow investments?
 This is a pretty typical question.
 He seemed unsure what I meant, so I put it this way: if you had an investment that suddenly lost 10% in value, would you immediately want to sell that investment, or would you be completely comfortable waiting it out?
 What about 20%?
 If you can’t stomach any loss at all, then you should keep your money in TIPS or something to that effect; if you can stomach risk, then you can look at stock investments and so forth.
 Also, if you don’t have much time, you should look at managed or index funds rather than individual investments, which require time and research.